apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Template-Definitions.md

     }
   }
 ```

+{% tabs svctmpls %}

+{% tab svctmpls With Overrides %}

-A concrete service definition may link up with a template by using the same `templateName` and type:
+A concrete service definition may link up with a template:

 ```json
 {